rdhox/rdhox.io/content/posts/serverless-graphql-api-aws-apollo2.md

 categories = ["backend", "serverless"]
 +++

 Okay, let's build an API with the help of the [serverless framework](http://www.serverless.com), GraphQL and Apollo Server 2, with a Dynamo database and AWS.
 We will build a table where users will be recorded, and lambda functions to create those users, to request informations from them, and update them.
-All that using a graphQL layer, and apollo-server-lambda to make our job easier.
+All that using a graphQL layer, and apollo-server-lambda making our job easier.

 You can find the final code [here](https://github.com/rdhox/graphql-api-with-aws-serverless-and-apollo2).

-Before anything to happen, we have to subscribe to AWS, to install serverless framework and to set-up AWS credentials.
+Before anything happens, we have to subscribe to AWS, to install serverless framework and to set-up AWS credentials.
-I let you subscibe to AWS, that simple enough.
-I assume that we have nodeJS and NPM installed, so install serverless:
+I will let you subscibe to AWS, that is simple enough.
+I assume that we have nodeJS and NPM installed, so let's install serverless:
 ```bash
 $ npm i -g serverless
 ```
 You can check this [video](https://www.youtube.com/watch?v=HSd9uYj2LJA) to set-up your credentials.
-I recommand you to follow the quick start if you're new to serverless framework => [here](https://serverless.com/framework/docs/providers/aws/guide/quick-start/).
+I recommend you to follow the quick start if you're new to serverless framework => [here](https://serverless.com/framework/docs/providers/aws/guide/quick-start/).
 First let's create a folder and install some packages :
 ```bash
 $ mkdir api-graphql